Variational Transfer Learning using Cross-Domain Latent Modulation: The Proposed Model

+The transfer encodings are obtained by a shared encoder, which confines the cross-modulated latent variables into the same latent space.
+We have also shown that both full and partial modulations work to reduce the KL-divergence between domains in their transferred latent representations.
+However, there is no guarantee yet for the latent representations to be aligned.
+To pull the domains even closer, an adversarial strategy~\cite{Ganin2016, Tzeng2017} is employed to facilitate the alignment.
+A gradient reversal layer~\cite{Ganin2016} is used in our model, by which adversarial learning is carried out to learn transferable features that are robust to domain shifts.

 Finally, a desired marginalized decoder, e.g., the source decoder, is trained to map the target images to be source-like.
 We render the target's generation $\widetilde{\bm x}_{ts}$ for the test mode.
-To this end, we do not need the source to be taken into account for the test.
-That means a test image from the target domain $\bm x_t^i$ first passes through the inference model and obtains its deep feature $\bm h_t^i$.
-Then it is fed into the generation model to generate an image with source style while keeping its class.
-That is to make the marginal distribution $p(\widetilde{\bm x}_{ts}^i) \approx p(\bm x_s^j)$, but keeping its class $y_t^i$.
+The test image from the target domain $\bm x_t^i$ first passes through the inference model and obtains its deep feature $\bm h_t^i$; then it is fed into the generation model to generate an image $\widetilde{\bm x}_{ts}^i$ with source style while keeping its ground-truth class label $y_t^i$.
+That is, we try to make the marginal distribution $p(\widetilde{\bm x}_{ts}^i) \approx p(\bm x_s^j)$, and we achieve the classification of $\bm x_t^i$ by classifying $\widetilde{\bm x}_{ts}^i$.